NL33/electron-git/z-overview-notes.md

 And then being able to share the project.
 At first, potentially link up with dropbox and github as separate storage places that also allow you to share.
 That might be enough.
 But can also replicate full github functionality on my own to make it easier and friendlier for non-tech people.

 # Big Benefits of The App
 Overall: taking the benefits of an IDE (like VS code) and git, and giving them in a simple way to non-technical people / for non-technical work.
+Basically, all windows within one system that allows you to track your versions of whatever you are working on and share.

 1. gives you a VS code experience for non-code work.
 Be able to navigate through your folders, add folders, and create documents from the app.
-Instead of the tedious process for minimizing to view docs
+Instead of the tedious process for minimizing to view docs could even have a way of just opening the internet right into a window (just open the internet side by side with other work)
 2. VS code experience for viewing docs: can see docs side by side and navigate through them, without having to minimize and struggle to find open docs.
+    --for mac, may need to use apple script.
 3. One project control for a variety of doc types: word docs, apple notes, urls, in one place, in one project area.
 4. Version control for word docs, apple notes, and urls.
 5. Comparing versions for word docs, apple notes, and urls.